 Surface finish on plastic composites can vary a great deal, depending on the physical and chemical properties of the polymer blend as well as the parameters of the injection molding process.

-The first objective is working with the client to determine how important the surface finish is for the appearance and/or performance of the final product.
+The first objective for a custom injection molder is working with the customer to determine how important the surface finish is for the appearance and/or performance of the final product.
 For example, does the product need to be eye-catching or simply functional?
-Depending on the answer, the material selected and the desired finish will determine the settings for the injection molding process, as well as any secondary finishing operations that might be required.
+Depending on the answer, the material selected and the desired finish will determine the settings for the injection molding process, and any required secondary finishing operations.

 Aesthetics vs. Functionality

-There are also functional tradeoffs to be considered.
+There are functional tradeoffs to be considered.
 For example, the coefficient of friction and resistance to wear can be affected by the surface finish; if these characteristics are important to product performance, the design team needs to select a material and process that will create a compatible finish.
-Experienced injection molders have a vast body of scientific data on material chemistry, behavior and processing conditions.
-They cross-reference this information to accurately determine surface finish according to process parameters.
+Experienced injection molders have a vast body of scientific data on material chemistry, behavior, and processing conditions to cross-reference for accurate determination of surface finish based on process parameters.

 It is critical to determine surface finish during the design stage because it will impact the types of material, tooling, and processing decisions that can be considered.
-The texture on the mold steel will limit the part surface finish.
+The texture on the tool steel will limit the part surface finish.
 Sometimes a rougher texture can be used to hide other surface imperfections, such as sink.
-Surface finish can also affect the draft required on the part—without appropriate draft, the surface finish could be destroyed during ejection.
+Surface finish can also affect the draft required on the part — without appropriate draft, the surface finish could be destroyed during ejection.

 Material Selection Considerations